 But zoom out on Hans Hoffman’s timeline and something else appears, something critic Harold Rosenberg called “coherent variety.”
 While his style evolves kaleidoscopically, from almost the beginning of Hoffman’s work a bright bold palette of blues and yellows and emerald greens and stark crimsons emerge in vibrant communion.
-And by the late 1950’s, when Hoffman was well into his seventies, a veritable explosion of productivity presents dozens of canvases that coalesce into an incredibly coherent and well-rounded collection.
+And by the late 1950s, when Hoffman was well into his seventies, a veritable explosion of productivity presents dozens of canvases that coalesce into a coherent and well-rounded collection.
 Dialogs between colors.
 Colors as spaces, like woods and fields and moonlit lakes viewed from high above.

 Got questions, comments or corrections about Hans Hofmann?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Hans Hofmann, The sublime takes decades," in Obelisk Art History, Published September 05, 2017; last modified November 08, 2022, http://www.arthistoryproject.com/artists/hans-hofmann/.